 Disorders that affect nerves and muscles, such as Guillain-Barré syndrome Guillain-Barré Syndrome (GBS) Guillain-Barré syndrome is a form of polyneuropathy causing muscle weakness, which usually worsens over a few days to weeks, then slowly improves or returns to normal on its own.
 With treatment... read more , may occur in people with COVID-19.

 During recovery and/or as part of post-COVID syndrome, many people have at least one long-lasting neurologic symptom, such as chronic fatigue, general muscle aches, numbness and tingling, and unrefreshing sleep.
 Some people, even those with a mild case of COVID-19, have brain fog, which may involve problems with concentration, memory, understanding spoken and written language, and planning and making decisions.
 Many people have migraine-like headaches (which often do not respond to treatment).
+These symptoms often significantly affect people's ability to do daily activities.
 Loss of taste and smell may persist for several months or longer after other symptoms resolve.

 Mood disorders, mainly anxiety and depression, are common.

-Posttraumatic stress disorder Posttraumatic Stress Disorder (PTSD) Posttraumatic stress disorder (PTSD) involves intense, unpleasant, and dysfunctional reactions beginning after an overwhelming traumatic event.
-Events that threaten death or serious injury can... read more (PTSD) may develop.
+Posttraumatic stress disorder Posttraumatic Stress Disorder (PTSD) Posttraumatic stress disorder (PTSD) involves intense, unpleasant, and dysfunctional reactions after an overwhelming traumatic event.
+Events that threaten death or serious injury can cause intense... read more (PTSD) may develop.
 People with PTSD may have recurring intrusive memories.

 More study is needed to determine how long neurologic and psychologic symptoms last and how well people recover from them.